 - Identify and address regulatory barriers and contractual conditions with utilities, suppliers, grid operators, technology providers etc. for cooperative actions, possibly linking activities with structural solutions involving public authorities;

 - Demonstrate that collectively organised energy-related actions are financially viable and attractive to the consumer-members of the energy community.

-In addition, the proposed action could cover the following, as relevant:
+In addition, the proposed action could cover the following points, as relevant: